kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 **Reserved**

 You reserve an instance and get a discount because helps AWS to predict load.
 You pay for instance even if it works.
 Full upfront: Don't need to worry about any hourly charges.
+- possible to reserve an schedule concrete time when instance will work to save money.
+For example you don't need 24\7 working instance

 Use case:
 - base\consistent load